WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Step5-Keeping-score-trinket/README2.md

 ### New variables

 We will obviously keep track of the scores using *variables*.
-Here, we need *two* new variables - one for Your score and one for the Computer's, and, like the variable ```player_choice```, these need to be *global* variables.
+Here, we need *two* new variables - one for Your score and one for the Computer's.

 You can decide what to call the variables.